-Ray Dalio’s New York Times bestselling book, Principles, has created a lot buzz around the Team Dimensions™ Profile.
+Ray Dalio’s New York Times bestselling book, Principles, has created a lot of buzz around the Team Dimensions™ Profile.
 Consequently, many organizations have begun using this assessment in conjunction with behavioral assessments like DiSC®.

-Since they are measuring two different data points, DiSC and Team Dimensions can be incredibly effective when used together.
+Since they are measuring two different data points, Everything DiSC and Team Dimensions can be incredibly effective when used together.
 The combination of the two will give you a more in-depth picture of current teams, new team members, or even potential new hires.

 The Team Dimensions Model